-When Is the Game of Thrones Season 8 Release Date?
+When was the Game of Thrones Season 8 release date?

 HBO revealed the Season 8 premiere date slowly.
 First, it kicked off its #FortheThrone campaign by announcing the final season would premiere in April 2019.

 It wasn’t until a teaser featuring the Starks in the crypts of Winterfell that the network revealed the exact premiere date: April 14.